JohnTocher/advent-of-code-2023/Puzzle_03/puzzle_03_notes.md

 ## Part 1
 [my solution](puzzle_03-part_1_jmt.py)

-Parsing the input takes some thought, but isn't ovely complex.
+Parsing the input takes some thought, but isn't overly complex.
+I'm wondering if there might be some vertial serial numbers in there in part 2.
 I decided to do two passes, one to get the symbol locations, and another to get the digits for part numbers.
-It is possible to do both in a single pass, but I thought it would be more diffult to both read and debug.
+It would certainly be possible to do both in a single pass, but I thought it would be more difficult to both read and debug.

+I also decided to keep it simple and not do any floating point math to calculate the actual distances between points.
+For a simple grid like this, as long as both dX and dY are less than two, we are near enough!
+No pythagorean calculations required.

 ## Part 2